agrogan1/newstuff/social-service-agency/README.md

 ## Dataset

 > The Excel formatted version of this data may be the most readily useful: [https://agrogan1.github.io/newstuff/social-service-agency/social-service-agency.xlsx](https://agrogan1.github.io/newstuff/social-service-agency/social-service-agency.xlsx).
+Alternatively, you may prefer the CSV version of the *clients* data: [https://agrogan1.github.io/newstuff/social-service-agency/clients.csv](https://agrogan1.github.io/newstuff/social-service-agency/clients.csv)

 The data can be used *independently* of the PDF handout and are *free to use and share* for other classes.